Greece promises to do 'whatever we can' as debt talks cheer markets

 Pierre Moscovici, the former French finance minister who now runs economic affairs for the European Commission, said he was "optimistic" about a deal next week and warned against a failure that many fear would bring unpredictable disruption to Europe.

-He said Tsipras "must respect promises and at the same time we are ready, we Europeans, to see what margins of manoeuvre are possible."
+He said Tsipras "must respect promises and at the same time we are ready, we Europeans, to see what margins of maneuver are possible."

 Greek spokesman Sakellaridis insisted, however, that Athens remains opposed to implementing reforms that intensify austerity cuts and weaken the social fabric.